Anemic U.S. factory data points to moderate growth bounce

 "This suggests that there may be some upside risk for durable goods spending in the second quarter ... and that perhaps housing market activity will pick up in the months ahead," said Mark Vitner, a senior economist at Wells Fargo Securities in Charlotte, North Carolina.

-In a fourth report, the Commerce Department said construction spending slipped 0.6 percent to an annual rate of $966.6 billion in March, the lowest level since September.
+Separately, the Commerce Department said construction spending slipped 0.6 percent to an annual rate of $966.6 billion (638.3 billion pounds) in March, the lowest level since September.

 Construction spending was weighed down by a 1.6 percent decline in private residential construction spending, the biggest such decline since June.
 Public construction outlays were also weak.